Daniel-KM/Omeka-S-module-AiGenerator/README.md

 - [ ] Add resource via token (only edition currently).
 - [ ] Clarify add/edition resource for correction.
 - [ ] Dynamic select for resource (without custom vocab).
-- [ ] Add pagination in guest contribution list.
+- [ ] Add pagination in guest generation list.
-- [ ] Require only on submit for new contribution?
+- [ ] Require only on submit for new generation?
 - [ ] Improve lang management.
 - [ ] Allow to create subresource in the main form (author).
 Require check.
 - [ ] Manage value annotations.